GreatTreeGames/hugoportfoliotest/content/Projects/1732755104808-Future-of-Pet--Sam/index.md

 ## Gameplay Systems Programming

 I programmed all of the gameplay in FOP Maria, but it was through the excellent tools development of my engineer colleague that I was able to do so.
-He had already made a tool pipeline for the team long before I joined, and there were many unity timeline - based utilities that he made that made my life a lot easier!
+He had already made a tool pipeline for the team long before I joined, and there were many Unity timeline - based utilities that he created that made my life a lot easier!
+At the time, I was coming off of a project where we created our own custom realtime event and animation scene sequencer - so going from that, to Unity Timeline WITH additional company-specific dev tools was an immense workflow improvement.
 Any non- timeline based gameplay in the game, such as the virtual phone screen, I programmed myself as normal.

 ## Unity Timeline Sequencing

-I also set up all the content in the game, manually adjusting all animation and timeline sequences to match VO and coordinate seamlessly with moments of player-driven pacing in gameplay.
+I also set up all the content in the game, manually adjusting all animation and timeline sequences to match VO, and coordinate seamlessly with moments of player-driven pacing in the gameplay.
+I went over the loose scripts for the scenes and encounters, talked with the vision holders of the project to understand requirements, and created the content ingame using the dev tools.

 ## Editor Scripting